Searching for some fun things to do with chalk with your preschoolers or toddlers that are also educational chalk activities?

 - Be limitless, instead of using chalkboard contact paper roll, paint your own furniture, tables, bedroom and...

 - Include it in your decor supplies.
 Create your own bistro chalkboards, magnetic kitchen menu, mini signs,...

 Paint a wall in the playroom, your child’s bedroom, or the kitchen.
 The paint can even be used on windows.

 Your kids can draw or write to their hearts’ content on these surfaces.
 They may need help in washing the chalk off afterwards with soap and water.

-Ask your child to draw a city with chalk, complete with roads and “bridges,” or a racetrack.
+Ask kids to draw a city with chalk on the garage or basement floor, complete with roads and “bridges,” or a racetrack.

-On a large scale, a trike can be ridden on the streets.
-Drawn on a somewhat smaller scale, your child can push their toy cars, trucks, and other community vehicles along the roads.
+On a large scale, a tricycle can be ridden on the streets.
+Drawn on a somewhat smaller scale, children can push their toy cars, trucks, and other community vehicles along the roads.

 One possible negative about using dry chalk on paper is that the precious drawing and writing can be rubbed off by accident.
 Hairspray to the rescue!